DaleOrders/AWS-Study-Notes/README.md

 ### 1.16.6.
 AWS Directory Service

+The Directory service is a product which provides managed directory service instances within AWS it functions in three modes

+1. Simple AD - An implementation of Samba 4 (compatibility with basics AD functions)
+2. AWS Managed Microsoft AD - An actual Microsoft AD DS Implementation
+3. AD Connector which proxies requests back to an on-premises directory.

 Directories stores objects, users, groups, computers, servers, file shares with a structure called a domain / tree.
 Multiple trees can be grouped into a forest.

 Devices can join a directory so laptops, desktops, and servers can all have a centralized management and authentication.
 You can sign into multiple